Reduce your costs and cut carbon emissions

 We also provide useful resources, training and limited support to communities wishing to establish a development trust.

 DTA Scotland facilitates learning and development through a range of networking opportunities including an annual conference, a programme of training seminars and the provision of funding to resource visits between members and potential members.
 In addition DTA Scotland staff provide advice, a range of bespoke training opportunities and regular information on opportunities and resources.
-Established development trusts can access a wide range of membership benefits and many useful resources (including a regularly updated funding guide) through the member only section within this web-site.
+Established development trusts can access a wide range of membership benefits and many useful resources through the member only section within this web-site.

-DTA Scotland is also committed to contributing, wherever possible, to the income of our members, including commissioned member arrangements, consultancy opportunities through the Pool, the hire of development trust facilities and payments for contributing to training sessions and for hosting visits from other development trusts.
+DTA Scotland is also committed to contributing, wherever possible, to the income of our members, including commissioned member arrangements, the hire of development trust facilities and payments for contributing to training sessions and for hosting visits from other development trusts.

 “There’s so much to be gained from development trusts coming together, sharing our knowledge and experience, and working together for the benefit of the movement.
 Individually we can be isolated community organisations; working together we have collective strength and can punch above our weight.”